cloudnative-pg/cloudnative-pg/docs/src/storage.md

 !!!
 Important
     CloudNativePG has been designed to be storage class agnostic.
-    As usual, our recommendation is to properly benchmark the storage class in a controlled environment, before hitting production.
+    As usual, our recommendation is to properly benchmark the storage class in a controlled environment, before deploying to production.

 The easier way to configure the storage for a PostgreSQL class is to just request storage of a certain size, like in the following example: